 When you buy life insurance, the carrier completes an underwriting process to determine your risk class and the rate you will pay for coverage.
-Often, but not always, part of the underwriting process is a life insurance medical exam.
+The underwriting process often includes a life insurance medical exam.
 The exam helps the insurance company determine your health and mortality risk.
-Although a medical exam can be nerve-wracking, understanding the process and the reason behind it can help you prepare for this part of the life insurance purchasing experience.
+A medical exam can be nerve-wracking, but Bankrate’s insurance editorial team aims to help you understand the process and help you prepare for your life insurance medical exam.

 Compare life insurance providers quickly and easily